-Ministry of Commerce, Industry and Trade MBABANE Eswatini

-Tel: (+268) 404 3201, Fax: (+268) 404 3055 Email: itd@realnet.co.sz; nkambulesib@gmail.com
+Coordinating Ministry (National Contact Points) Ministry of Commerce, Industry and Trade MBABANE Eswatini Tel: (+268) 404 3201, Fax: (+268) 404 3055 Email: itd@realnet.co.sz; nkambulesib@gmail.com --- ---

-- On April 8, the Prime Minister declared a state of emergency for 5 months under Article 93 of the constitution, which allows it to impose more stringent measures. - Closing of all schools including institutions of higher learning and banning of public gatherings including sporting events for 15 days from 16th March 2020 - Release of over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the coronavirus - Postponement of elections from 29th August 2020 to a new date to be determined - Effective 20th March, all arriving passengers face mandatory quarantine for 14 days - All movements across land borders, except for the flow of cargo and essential goods, are suspended effective 23rd March - Closure of all-night clubs and places of entertainment effective 20th March until further notice - Wearing of face masks is mandatory when visiting 'service providing' places such as shops and everyone must stand at least two strides apart - Government employees ordered to work from home - Sporting activities at all levels are prohibited - Greetings by handshake are banned - As of 1st April, suspension of mass gatherings in places of worship including mosques and churches - COVID-19 Response Fund established for resource mobilization.
+Preventive On April 8, the Prime Minister declared a state of emergency for 5 months under Article 93 of the constitution, which allows it to impose more stringent measures.
+Measures in Place Closing of all schools including institutions of higher learning and banning of public gatherings including sporting events for 15 days from 16th March 2020 Release of over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the coronavirus Postponement of elections from 29th August 2020 to a new date to be determined Effective 20th March, all arriving passengers face mandatory quarantine for 14 days All movements across land borders, except for the flow of cargo and essential goods, are suspended effective 23rd March Closure of all-night clubs and places of entertainment effective 20th March until further notice Wearing of face masks is mandatory when visiting 'service providing' places such as shops and everyone must stand at least two strides apart Government employees ordered to work from home Sporting activities at all levels are prohibited Greetings by handshake are banned As of 1st April, suspension of mass gatherings in places of worship including mosques and churches • COVID-19 Response Fund established for resource mobilization.
 Comprises both private and public institutions.
-Contributions are both financial and nonfinancial and include buildings, hotels, vehicles, sanitary items, masks, etc. - Emergency support of \$82.8M from the World Bank to mitigate the economic impact of COVID-19

-- Ethiopia has relaxed rules for mobile banking and money transfers, opening the market to all local businesses to encourage people to go cashless to control the spread of coronavirus - Commercial banks ordered to give priority to importers that import goods to combat COVID-19 like ventilators, sanitary goods and medical equipment, including testing kits, when providing forex. - Ministerial level macro-economic management sub-committee has been set up

-- Waived all duties and taxes on all medical supplies and equipment imported to fight COVID- 19 - Ethiopian Airlines continues to operate concentrating mainly on cargo deliveries and scaled down passenger flights by about 90% - Border closure in effect but no restrictions on cargo movements from Djibouti to Ethiopia.
+Contributions are both financial and non-financial and include buildings, hotels, vehicles, sanitary items, masks, etc. Extra funding for healthcare facilities Removal of the restriction on floor price for flower exports that was previously set by the National Bank of Ethiopia Trade Facilitation / Business Support National Bank of Ethiopia has availed 15-billion-birr (About USD 450 million) liquidity for private banks to enable them to provide debt relief and additional loans to their customers in need and especially the businesses adversely affected by COVID-19 Clamping down price gouging by retailers to protect low income households Emergency support of \$82.8M from the World Bank to mitigate the economic impact of COVID-19 Ethiopia has relaxed rules for mobile banking and money transfers, opening the market to all local businesses to encourage people to go cashless to control the spread of coronavirus Commercial banks ordered to give priority to importers that import goods to combat COVID-19 like ventilators, sanitary goods and medical equipment, including testing kits, when providing forex.
+Ministerial level macro-economic management sub-committee has been set up Waived all duties and taxes on all medical supplies and equipment imported to fight COVID- 19 Ethiopian Airlines continues to operate concentrating mainly on cargo deliveries and scaled down passenger flights by about 90% Border closure in effect but no restrictions on cargo movements from Djibout to Ethiopia.
 Custom offices operating on both sides.
-However, shortage of trucks to Djibouti due to spike in demand - Djibouti Port operational for Ethiopian service.
-However, extended lockdown in Djibouti affecting operational hours for Shipping Lines and the storage space shortage in Djibouti port adds costs and time to the clearance of containers at the port. - Ethiopia-Sudan border is closed to all traffic. - Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of origin.

-Ministry of Trade and Industry P.O.
-Box 704 ADDIS ABABA, Ethiopia fikrutadesse@gmail.com; saronlakewethiopia@gmail.com
+However, shortage of trucks to Djibouti due to spike in demand Djibouti Port operational for Ethiopian service.
+However, extended lockdown in Djibouti affecting operational hours for Shipping Lines and the storage space shortage in Djibouti port adds costs and time to the clearance of containers at the port.
+Ethiopia-Sudan border is closed to all traffic.
+Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of origin.
+Coordinating Ministry (National Contact Ministry of Trade and Industry P.O.
+Box 704 Points) ADDIS ABABA, Ethiopia Tel:+251 115513990, +251 115527676 Email: harrimisganu.arga@gmail.com ; lisanework@yahoo.com; fikrutadesse@gmail.com; saronlakewethiopia@gmail.com